 Visitors have access to chewing gum, which they chew and stick to the chewing plates, which will stretch out, creating long colorful strings of the sticky substance.
-After many cycles of the plates back and forth motion, the glass sugar molecule is coated with the colorful goo.
+After many cycles of the plate’s back-and-forth motion, the glass sugar molecule is coated with the bright colorful goo.

-The cinnamon flavor seems to be all I can taste after the other strong preparations.
-The large gum wad that results is really quite annoying and is partly associated with the accidental wads found on the bottom of my shoes or my pant knees from the underside of school desks.
+The cinnamon flavor seems to be all I can taste after the other intense preparations.
+The large gum wad that results is quite annoying and is partly associated with the accidental chunks found on the bottom of my shoes or my pant knees from the underside of school desks.

-I am often amused by Taiwanese laws forbidding the consumption of gum in their clean city and wonder when class action suits will charge Wrigley to clean up our side walks and public benches.
+I am often amused by Singapore laws forbidding gum consumption in their clean city and wonder when class action suits will charge Wrigley to clean up our sidewalks and public benches.

 Was the sugar addiction driving the mouth candy to become eye candy?
 I am always amazed that the first ingredient in gum is sugar and the gum rubber base is just the medium, the delivery system, for this sugar.

 KOHLER ARTS CENTER Sheboygan, Wisconsin.
 Feb.
 24-Jun.
-9 2002
+9, 2002

 Organic/Mechanic Exhibition curated by Lena Vigna.
 Displayed Standby Deliver digestive sculpture.